mkothuru-autopackager-sanitytesting/javascript-vulnarabilities-1/README.md

 ``node index.js``
 This will run an express server on port 8000.

 Alos this app requires a database that is right now setup to connect on 192.168.178.80:3306.
-Please refer to the overlaying group of repositorires [https://github.com/veracode/verademo-app-docker](https://github.com/veracode/verademo-app-docker) how you can run the web app, the database and this API in one go using Docker images.
+Please refer to the overlaying group of repositorires [https://github.com/veracode/verademo-app-docker](https://github.com/veracode/verademo-app-docker) how you can run the web app, the database and this API in one go using Docker images.  s

 A few little configurations if you wnat to adjust.
 It's configured to run on port 8000, if you want to change please change the code on ``index.js`` accordingly.